 UUID A Universally Unique Identifier - often also called GUID (Globally Unique Identifier) - is a string of numbers and letters which can be computed dynamically and is guaranteed to be unique.
 Generally, it is used as a global handle to identify entities.
 VirtualBox makes use of UUIDs to identify VMs, Virtual Disk Images (VDI files) and other entities.

 VM Virtual Machine - a virtual computer that VirtualBox allows you to run on top of your actual hardware.
-See chapter 1.1, Virtualization basics, page 9 for details.
+See chapter 1.2, Some terminology, page 11 for details.

 VRDP See RDP.